 It’s the end of an era for the internet.

-Firefox,1 Chrome2 and Microsoft Edge3 have stopped supporting FTP (File Transfer Protocol) connections within their browsers — and they won’t change their minds.
-Invented in 1971,4 FTP used to be the most popular way to transfer files online.
+Firefox, Chrome and Microsoft Edge have stopped supporting File Transfer Protocol (FTP) connections within their browsers — and they won’t change their minds.
+Invented in 1971, FTP used to be the most popular way to transfer files online.
 Now, it’s relegated to external applications.

 Why is FTP being phased out?
 And what protocols should you use instead?

-FTP is an unencrypted file transfer protocol, meaning that it sends data, usernames and passwords in plaintext.5 In the ‘70s and ‘80s, when employees were transferring files behind firewalls,6 this wasn’t an issue.
+FTP is an unencrypted file transfer protocol, meaning that it sends data, usernames and passwords in plaintext.
+In the ‘70s and ‘80s, when employees were transferring files behind firewalls, this wasn’t an issue.

 In the past 40 years, file transfers have changed and cybercriminals have become more sophisticated.
 Confidential files are sent outside companies’ firewalls and can be read if they’re sent with FTP.
 To avoid these security issues, companies choose SFTP, FTPS or HTTPS to transfer files.

 SFTP is an encrypted protocol that uses Secure Shell, or SSH.
-SSH works by creating an encrypted connection between a client and a server.7 Companies prefer SFTP because it requires credentials (a username and password) before the user is allowed to connect to an SFTP client.8
+SSH works by creating an encrypted connection between a client and a server.
+Companies prefer SFTP because it requires credentials (a username and password) before the user is allowed to connect to an SFTP client.

 Often mistaken with SFTP, FTPS is an extension to FTP.
-FTPS adds support for Transport Layer Security (TLS) encryption, which was formerly known as SSL.9
+FTPS adds support for Transport Layer Security (TLS) encryption, which was formerly known as SSL.

 TLS uses public and private keys to encrypt communications.
-The public key is available to everyone who requests information from the server10 and it encrypts information before transfer.11 The private key is only available to the owner of the server12 and it decrypts information after transfer.13
+The public key is available to everyone who requests information from the server and it encrypts information before transfer.
+The private key is only available to the owner of the server and it decrypts information after transfer.

 Why Replace FTP Servers?